learn-co-curriculum/hs-whac-a-mole/README.md

 * Open up index.html in your browser.
 * Open up the JavaScript console in your browser (`command ⌘` + `option` + `J`).
 The `index.html` page has already loaded jQuery so go ahead and type `$("#mole-num-1").show();` into the console.
 Notice what happens.
-* Now take `$("#mole-num-5").show();`.
+* Now do `$("#mole-num-5").show();`.
 What do you think will happen?
 Run the code.
 Notice that every mole has a number, starting with 1 and ending with 9.
 * Let's make the animations look a bit better.
 The jQuery UI library is also included in this lab, to learn more about it, read about it [here](http://api.jqueryui.com/).
   * Instead of just calling `show` with no arguments, let's call show with two arguments: the effect we want, in this case slide, and an options argument that specifies direction.
   * Type `$("#mole-num-2").show("slide", { direction: 'down' });` into the JS console in your browser.
 Better, right?
   * You can read up on the show function [here](http://api.jqueryui.com/show).
   * See if you can get the moles to disappear by making them slide down.
 The syntax will be very similar to the `show` with arguments syntax.
 For a hint, take a look at [jQuery's hide() function](http://api.jqueryui.com/hide/).
-* Now it's time to try and increment the score.
-Run `var score = $("#counter").text()` in your JS console.
-Type `score` into your console.
-Is it a number or a string?
-How would you add one to it?
-For help converting a string to a number, take a look at the [parseInt function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt).

 ### Generate a Random Number

-In Ruby, it's pretty straightforward to generate a random number.
-For instance, to get the effect of a dice roll, you could just call `rand(1..6)` or `rand(5) + 1`.
-JavaScript, however, does not have a built out random integer function so you'll be building one out.
+JavaScript does not have a built out random integer function so you'll be building one out.
 It will help you choose a new mole to make appear.

 Add code to the `randomInt()` function, found in your `game-functions.js` file.
 This function should accept two arguments, a minimum and a maxium, and return a random number between and including them.
 We'll be using this function to choose which mole to call on later.